Whitewell

 Whitewell is a village within the civil parish of Bowland Forest Low and Ribble Valley borough of Lancashire, England.
 It is in the Forest of Bowland Area of Outstanding Natural Beauty.
-Historically, the village is part of the West Riding of Yorkshire, but was transferred to Lancashire for administrative purposes on 1 April 1974, under the provisions of the Local Government Act 1972.
+Historically, the village fell just within the boundaries of the West Riding of Yorkshire.
+It was transferred to Lancashire for administrative purposes on 1 April 1974, under the provisions of the Local Government Act 1972.
 It stands above a bend in the River Hodder.

 The village comprises Upper and Lower Whitewell.
 Lower Whitewell is the site of St Michael's, a chapel of ease built in the late medieval period, certainly no later than 1400, which comes under the Lancashire parish of Whalley.
 The restaurant and hotel, The Inn at Whitewell, is also situated in Lower Whitewell.